What is Star Delta Starter? Working, Circuits Diagram, Connection, Formulas & Applications

-The mathematical relationship demonstrates that starting current with star connection equals:
+The mathematical relationship of starting current with star connection equals:

 \( I_{st(star)} = \frac{I_{st(delta)}}{\sqrt{3}} \)